-- The school day starts at 8.40 am when children can begin to come into school - Registers are taken from 8:45 am 8.55 am and your child will receive a late mark 'L' if they are not in by that time - Children arriving after 8.55 am are required to come into school via the school office.
-If accompanied by a parent/carer they must sign them in electronically on our signing in system and provide a reason for their lateness which is recorded - At 9.20am the registers will be closed.
-In accordance with the Regulations, if your child arrives after that time, they will receive a mark that shows them to be on site 'U', but this will not count as a present mark and it will mean they have an unauthorised absence - The school may contact parents/carers regarding lateness
+- The school day starts at 8.40am when children can begin to come into school - Registers are taken at 8.45am and close at 8:55 am after which time, your child will receive a late mark 'L' - Children arriving after 8.55am are required to come into school via the school office.
+If accompanied by a parent/carer they must sign them in on our 'touch screen system' and provide a reason for their lateness which is recorded - At 9.20am the registers will be closed.
+In accordance with the Regulations, if your child arrives after that time, they will receive a mark that shows them to be on site 'U', but this will not count as a present mark and it will mean they have an unauthorised absence - The school may contact parents/carers regarding lateness - From time to time a member of school staff will undertake a 'Late Gate' check, greeting late arrivals at the main entrance to the school

 Unauthorised lateness could result in the school referring to the Local Authority for sanctions and/or legal proceedings.
-If your child has a persistent late record, you will be asked to meet with Mrs Christian or School Attendance Officer, but you can approach us at any time if you are having difficulties getting your child to school on time.
+If your child has a persistent late record, you will be asked to meet with Emma Smith but you can approach us at any time if you are having difficulties getting your child to school on time.
 We expect parents and staff to encourage good punctuality by being good role models to our children and celebrate good class and individual punctuality.